-The cutest notebooks, pens & school supplies we're obsessed with right now | CNN Underscored
+The cutest notebooks, pens and school supplies we're obsessed with right now | CNN Underscored

 0.5 Janpan Style Gel Color Journal Planner Pen ($12.99; amazon.com)

-Make your notes look like the rainbow with this 12-pack of gel pens.
-The non-slip design of the grip is suitable for writing in long durations.
+Make your notes look like a rainbow with this 12-pack of gel pens.
+The nonslip design of the grip is suitable for writing in long durations.

 Blush 1-Inch Pocket Binder ($11; poppin.com)

-This pocket binder looks so good that you will want any excuse to put papers in it.
+This pocket binder looks so good that you’ll want any excuse to put papers in it.
 The pockets are perfect for storing notes, while the rings are tough enough to withstand tossing around and putting them into your backpack.

 Sticky Notes Pads Set ($9.99; amazon.com)